maxio-com/stoplight-platform-developer-docs/docs/ecosystem/Ecosystem.md

 ## Integrations

 Advanced Billing has partnered with many SaaS solutions to help you manage your business.
-The complete list of integrations is available [here](https://www.chargify.com/integration-marketplace/).
+The complete list of integrations is available [on Maxio.com](https://www.maxio.com/integrations).

 For more information about existing integrations, please see this [Integrations help article](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405429933069).

 ## Account

-Your account can be reached upon logging in at [https://app.chargify.com/login](https://app.chargify.com/login).
+Your account can be reached upon logging in at [app.chargify.com](https://app.chargify.com/sso_login.html).

 ## Development